Slow Wi-Fi: What Causes It and How Can You Fix It

 Step 2

 Modern routers are basically small computers with fairly complex operating systems that are guaranteed to contain more or less serious bugs capable of causing all kinds of performance problems.
+Unplug your router for 30 seconds before reconnecting it to ensure a full reset.
 A simple router restart is often enough to leave the buggy state and resume normal operation.

 Reboot your router